Arthur Greiser: Holocaust

 SS-Obergruppenführer Greiser actively participated in the Holocaust.
 Early in 1940, Greiser is on record challenging Hermann Göring over efforts to delay the expulsion of Łódź Jews to Poland.
-On 18 September 1941, Reichsführer-SS Himmler informed Greiser that he intended to transfer 60,000 Czech and German Jews to the Łódź ghetto until spring 1942, when they would be "resettled".
+On 18 September 1941, Reichsführer-SS Himmler informed Greiser that he intended to transfer 60,000 Czech and German Jews to the Łódź Ghetto until spring 1942, when they would be "resettled".
 The first transport arrived a few weeks later, and Greiser sought and received permission from Himmler to kill 100,000 Jews in his area.
 He then instructed HSSPF Wilhelm Koppe to manage the overcrowding.
 Koppe and SS-Sturmbannführer Herbert Lange proceeded to manage the problem by experimenting at a country estate at Chełmno nad Nerem with gas vans, establishing the first extermination unit which ultimately carried out the mass murder of approximately 150,000 Jews between late 1941 and April 1942.
 Furthermore, on 6 October 1943 Greiser hosted a national assembly of senior SS officers in Posen at which Himmler candidly spoke of the mass executions of civilians (the infamous Posen Speech).
 Greiser's mass murder operations were coordinated by SS-Oberführer Herbert Mehlhorn.

 On 20 January 1945, Greiser ordered a general evacuation of Posen (having received a telegram from Bormann relaying Hitler's order to leave the city).
 Greiser left the city the same evening and reported to Himmler's personal train in Frankfurt an der Oder.
 There Greiser found that he had been tricked by Bormann.
 Hitler had announced that Posen must be held at all costs, and Greiser was now viewed as a deserter and coward, particularly by Goebbels, who in his diary on 2 March 1945 labeled Greiser "a real disgrace to the (Nazi) Party", but his recommendations for punishment after the capture of Poznań were ignored.

 He surrendered to the Americans in Austria in 1945.

 Trial and execution

 After the war, the Polish government (the Supreme National Tribunal) tried Greiser for war crimes.
 His defence that he was only following orders did not hold up as it was shown that other Gauleiters had not followed a similar policy.
 For example, Albert Forster, Gauleiter of Danzig-West Prussia (the other German-annexed section of occupied Poland), simply declared all Poles in his area who were reasonably proficient in German to be Germans (although he was guilty of the elimination of the Jewish population under his jurisdiction either by murder or deportation).
-Greiser's advocates, Stanisław Hejmowski and Jan Kręglewski, tried to convince the Tribunal that Greiser, as a head of formally independent state, the Free City of Danzig, could not be judged by another country, an argument rejected by the court.
+Greiser's advocates, Stanisław Hejmowski and Jan Kręglewski, tried to convince the Tribunal that Greiser, as a head of a formally independent state, the Free City of Danzig, could not be judged by another country, an argument rejected by the court.
 Greiser was convicted of the following: